ihmeuw/vivarium_research/docs/source/models/other_models/pregnancy/gbd_2021_mncnh/index.rst

 *During simulation:*

-Run simulants through the pregnancy model as outlined in the :ref:`MNCNH Portfolio project <2024_concept_model_vivarium_mncnh_portfolio>` page.
-Record all data outlined on the above page.
-Then move to the intrapartum model.
+#.
+Run simulants through the pregnancy model as outlined in the
+   :ref:`MNCNH Portfolio project
+   <2024_concept_model_vivarium_mncnh_portfolio>` page.
+Record all data
+   outlined on the above page for use in the intrapartum model.
+#.
+During the intrapartum phase of the model, assign a
+   pregnancy outcome (live birth, stillbirth, or partial term) according to the probabilities in the `Pregnancy outcomes`_ section.
+Note that some interventions and maternal causes occurring during the intrapartum phase may affect these probabilities.

 Pregnancy term lengths
 ~~~~~~~~~~~~~~~~~~~~~~~